-We will encourage developers to create residential road layouts that are to an adoptable standard and that will be offered for adoption to protect residents' interests.
+We will encourage developers to create residential street layouts that are to an adoptable standard and that will be offered for adoption to protect residents' interests.
 We will not normally adopt access to developments of five or less dwellings.
-We will discourage the use of private roads serving in excess of five dwellings, and will consider whether the use of the Advanced Payment Code, Highways Act 1980 is appropriate to secure adoption in each case.
-In exceptional circumstances we may consider private roads serving in excess of five dwellings subject to the Authority being indemnified from the cost of making-up roads and private maintenance arrangements being put in place.
+We will discourage the use of private streets serving in excess of five dwellings, and will consider whether the use of the Advanced Payment Code, Highways Act 1980 is appropriate to secure adoption in each case.
+In exceptional circumstances we may consider private streets serving in excess of five dwellings subject to the Authority being indemnified from the cost of making-up streets and private maintenance arrangements being put in place.

-For employment and commercial developments, we will not normally seek to adopt road layouts purely of an industrial or commercial nature unless a through route with wider strategic transport benefits.
+1.2.12 For employment and commercial developments, we will not normally seek to adopt road layouts purely of an industrial or commercial nature unless a through route with wider strategic transport benefits.

-Hierarchy, Well-connected Streets, and Emergency Access
+Hierarchy and Well-connected Streets

-Road Hierarchy
+Street Hierarchy